 As a result, the team found that these harshly parented students were more likely to partake in risky behaviors in the 11th grade.
 These included more frequent sexual behavior, hitting, stealing, and other delinquencies.

-These behaviors, in turn, were associated with low educational attainment at the age of 21.
+These behaviors, in turn, were

 “In our study, harsh parenting was related to lower educational attainment through a set of complex cascading processes that emphasized present-oriented behaviors at the cost of future-oriented educational goals.”